 - The Company, Limited Liability Partnership and Business Names (Sensitive Words and Expressions) Regulations 2014

-When you are choosing a company name, it is also advisable to check the trade marks register to avoid infringing any existing trade marks, as well as confirming that your company name is available as a domain name.
+When you are choosing a company name, it is also advisable to check the trade marks register to avoid infringing any existing trade marks.
+Furthermore, you should confirming that your company name is available to register as a domain name.

-Including certain characters, symbols, signs, or punctuation in a company name is sometimes necessary, but they can also be used creatively to form a visually distinctive name and strong brand identity.
+Including certain characters, symbols, signs, or punctuation in company names is sometimes necessary, but they can also be used creatively to form a visually distinctive name and strong brand identity.
 Their use, however, should be meaningful and appropriate.

 For example, an exclamation mark at the end of the name ‘Yahoo!’ reflects the energy and innovation of the brand, but including an exclamation mark in the name of a company that provides, say, funeral services?
 Maybe not the best decision.

 Part 2 of The Company, Limited Liability Partnership and Business (Names and Trading Disclosures) Regulations 2015 sets out the characters, symbols, signs, and punctuation that can be included in the name of a limited company or LLP incorporated in the UK.
 These are:

 - any A-Z alphabetical characters (including characters with accents or other diacritical marks)